Extrapolative Forecasting – Explained with Definition and Methods

 In extrapolative forecasting we predict the future by extrapolating a historical trend.
 What has happened in the past determines what is forecast for the future [with other forecasting methods, such as exploratory forecasting, this need not be so.
 For example, with exploratory forecasting we can explore revolutionary, as well as evolutionary, scenarios].
 In some circumstances it is right to use extrapolative forecasting.
 In other cases different approaches might be more suitable.
 It is not an appropriate approach to use in a new product/ new business situation, or in situations where circumstances have radically changed, and the past is no guide to the future.

 Any time series [a series of numbers recording past events] will have been produced by the interaction of a number of variables.
 For example, a time series of a company’s past profits will have been produced by a complex process, which involves an interaction between multiple revenue streams and numerous costs.
 Extrapolative forecasting would not require the forecaster to identify these individual variables, or the ways in which they interacted.
-The underlying process [variables and their interaction], which generated profits, would be treated as a black box [not analysed in detail].
+The underlying process [variables and their interaction], which generated profits, would be treated as a black box [not analyzed in detail].

-To produce a profit forecast scenario using exploratory [what if] methods it would be necessary to analyse and model the total sales and costs process; including cost and revenue behavior and the relationship between all the cost and revenue variables involved in the process.
+To produce a profit forecast scenario using exploratory [what if] methods it would be necessary to analyze and model the total sales and costs process; including cost and revenue behavior and the relationship between all the cost and revenue variables involved in the process.
 To produce a forecast profit scenario by extrapolative forecasting it is only necessary to obtain a series of past profit figures and extend them to produce a forecast figure.

 This usually makes the extrapolative forecasting approach quicker and cheaper; it also makes it more risky.
 Since the underlying processes producing the forecast are not being modeled there is a danger of overlooking some fundamental change in the process, which makes it unwise to assume any continuity of events.